Rathinavelkumar/learn-python/docs/python_comments.md

 ## **Multi Line Comments**
 Python does not really have a syntax for multi line comments.
 We should insert # for each line or use the above mentioned Docstring method to add a multi line comments

-    # The multline comment
+    # The multiline comment
-    # by insersting hash
+    # by inserting hash
-    # in each line of cdde
+    # in each line of code
     print("I'm print statement with Multiline comment")

  Output